geospace-code/h5fortran/Install.md

 my_exe = executable('myexe', 'main.f90', dependencies: hdf5_interface)
 ```

-and have a file in the master project `subprojects/h5fortran.wrap` containing:
+and have a file in the main project `subprojects/h5fortran.wrap` containing:

 ```ini
 [wrap-git]